-Walmart sets emergency leave policy for 1.4M hourly workers
+Walmart revises leave policy in face of virus; worker tests

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
 In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and more than 58,000 have so far recovered.

-Walmart’s senior vice president of U.S. benefits Adam Stavisky told The Associated Press that this new policy is a ‘’recognition”‘ of these “unprecedented and uncharted times.”
+Walmart’s senior vice president of U.S. benefits Adam Stavisky told The Associated Press that a revised policy was required during these “unprecedented and uncharted times.”

-“We are looking to provide some additional support so they can better weather these times,”‘ he said.
-He added they will continue to monitor the situation and adjust the policy as needed.
+“We are looking to provide some additional support so they can better weather these times,”‘ Stavisky said.

-Before the spreading new virus, Walmart Inc. allowed full-time hourly associate to carry over up to 80 hours of paid time off each year, and a part-time hourly associate could carry over up to 48 hours of paid time off.
+Previously, Walmart Inc. allowed full-time hourly associate to carry over up to 80 hours of paid time off each year, and a part-time hourly associate could carry over up to 48 hours of paid time off.